 Disorders in the overall immune system may contribute to endometriosis.

 - The immune system may not be able to detect and destroy endometrial tissue the way it should, and that allows the tissues to grow outside the uterus.
-This may explain why women with endometriosis also tend to suffer from autoimmune diseases such as Sjögren’s syndrome, rheumatoid arthritis, and inflammatory bowel diseases like Crohn’s disease and ulcerative colitis.7 8 The connection, however, is still not clear and researchers are yet to decide if endometriosis should be treated as an autoimmune condition.
+This may explain why women with endometriosis also tend to suffer from autoimmune diseases such as Sjögren’s syndrome and rheumatoid arthritis and inflammatory bowel diseases like Crohn’s disease and ulcerative colitis.6 7 The connection, however, is still not clear and researchers are yet to decide if endometriosis should be treated as an autoimmune condition.

 7. Movement Of Cells

 Another reason attributed to endometriosis in other body organs such as the lungs is that the cells from the uterine lining travel through the lymphatic system or blood vessels and attach to these parts.13

 Endometriosis has been known to develop in women after hysterectomy (that is, removal of the uterus) too and, so far, no satisfactory explanation has been found for that.
 Another unexplained situation is the rare occurrence of endometriosis in men who have been exposed to estrogen during medical treatments.14

 As we have mentioned before, any woman who menstruates can develop endometriosis.
 You are, however, more likely to have this condition if: